djdprogramming/adfasdf2/README.md

   - [ ] 33.
 Fully Managed Notebook Instances with Amazon SageMaker - a Deep Dive `16:45`
   - [ ] 34.
 Built-in Machine Learning Algorithms with Amazon SageMaker -  a Deep Dive `15:38`
 - [ ] [Machine Learning with TensorFlow on Google Cloud Platform Specialization](https://www.coursera.org/specializations/machine-learning-tensorflow-gcp) by Google Cloud Training
-  - [ ] Course 1: How Google does Machine Learning
+  - [ ] Course 1: How Google Does Machine Learning
     - [ ] 1.
 Introduction to Course
     - [ ] 2.
 What It Means to Be AI First
     - [ ] 3.
 How Google Does ML